Josie Bissett: Career

 Bissett has hosted television series on the topic of parenting, including Parenting & Beyond, which offered parents creative solutions to everyday problems.
 She also hosted the PBS educational special Teach More, Love More which follows four families, each with a child in a stage of early childhood development.

+Bissett played Bobbi Gilbert (Tammy Petrin) in the 1994 television movie called Deadly Vows.
+The second wife, Tammy Petrin, was gunned down along with a co-worker at a Burger King in Woonsocket, Rhode Island in 1991.
+Angel Luis Valentin-Ramos, 38, of Framingham was arrested about 4 p.m.
+Sunday near the Ted Williams Tunnel in Boston.
+Ronald Harnois, a convicted bigamist serving a 20-year sentence for trying to kill his first wife with a car bomb, was charged in 1998 with the murder-for-hire of Petrin and her Burger King co-worker.
+Harnois was convicted in the murder of Petrin as well.
+He is now serving three life sentences for Petrin's murder on top of the 20-year sentence he got for attempting to kill his second wife.

 She has appeared on several magazine covers, including TV Guide, Rolling Stone, Entertainment Weekly, Shape's Fit Pregnancy and New Woman.

 Bissett has been the face of several national commercial campaigns, including Neutrogena's skin care line, Dr. Scholl's Pedicure Essentials, and Murad Skin Care.

 She has also been the spokesperson of the 1997 Lee National Denim Day with the Lee Company.
 This was to help raise money for the fight against breast cancer and for the Susan G. Komen Breast Cancer Foundation.